-- It now seems that Sul'din and Larkin were working in parallel, with similar probabilistic perspectives on numerics, but limited to a Gaussian setting. - Naturally, given the linguistic barriers and nearly disjoint publication cultures of their time, it would not have been easy for Larkin and Sul'din to be conversant with each other's work (Hollings, 2016). - At least by 1972 (Larkin, 1972), Larkin was aware of and cited Sul'din's work on minimal variance estimators for the values of linear functionals on Wiener space (Sul'din, 1959, 1960), but apparently did not know of Sul'din's 1969 habilitation thesis, which laid out a broader agenda for the role of probability in numerics. - Soviet authors knew of Sul'din's influence on e.g. U. Grenander and W. Freiberger at Brown University, but make no mention of Larkin (Norden et al., 1978).

-■ Their ideas were ahead of their time: given the limited computational resources available at even cutting-edge facilities in the 1960s, the computational power needed to make PN a reality simply did not exist.1
+- Sul'din and Larkin seem to have been working in parallel, with similar probabilistic perspectives on numerics, but limited to a Gaussian setting.
+It would not have been easy for Larkin and Sul'din to be conversant with each other's work (Hollings, 2016). - At least by 1972 (Larkin, 1972), Larkin was aware of and cited Sul'din's work on minimal variance estimators for the values of linear functionals on Wiener space (Sul'din, 1959, 1960), but apparently did not know of Sul'din's 1969 habilitation thesis, which laid out a broader agenda for the role of probability in numerics. - Soviet authors knew of Sul'din's influence on e.g. U. Grenander and W. Freiberger at Brown University, but make no mention of Larkin (Norden et al., 1978). - Their ideas were ahead of their time: given the limited computational resources available at even cutting-edge facilities in the 1960s, the computational power needed to make PN a reality simply did not exist.1

-&lt;sup>1To first approximation, a single modern laptop has a hundred times the computing power of all five then-cutting-edge IBM System/360 Model 75J mainframe computers used for the ground support of the Apollo missions (Manber and Norvig, 2012).
+1To first approximation, a single modern laptop has a hundred times the computing power of all five then-cutting-edge IBM System/360 Model 75J mainframe computers used for the ground support of the Apollo missions (Manber and Norvig, 2012).